MINEX III Compliance

 The MINEX III evaluation is a NIST SP 800-76-2 Biometric Specifications for Personal Identity Verification (PIV) U.S. Government program compliance evaluation.
 It is a successor to the discontinued MINEX Ongoing program.

 In 2015 Neurotechnology's MegaMatcher algorithm was the first to successfully pass the Minutiae Interoperability Exchange (MINEX) III NIST third-party evaluation, demonstrating its compliance with the state-of-the-art standards as well as its interoperability with other vendors' biometric software.
 Additional submissions in 2016 demonstrated that the latest Neurotechnology's biometric software for use with smart cards is compliant within the MINEX III requirements.
 In January 31, 2017 our submission was ranked as the top interoperable matcher and the fourth most accurate native template matcher among all MINEX III-compliant matchers.
-The latest submission, in March, 2018, demonstrates a significant breakthrough in performance.
-Neurotechnology's new fingerprint recognition algorithm has been ranked as:
+One of the latest submission, in March, 2018, demonstrated a significant breakthrough in performance.
+Neurotechnology's new fingerprint recognition algorithm for PC and mobile platforms has been ranked as:

-- the most accurate native performance PIV Level 2 MINEX III compliant template matcher,
+- the most accurate native PIV Level 2 MINEX III compliant template generator and matcher pair;

-- the second most interoperable PIV Level 1 MINEX III compliant template matcher.
+- the second most interoperable PIV Level 1 MINEX III compliant template generator and matcher pair.

 Neurotechnology's biometric software demonstrated its compliance with the most recent PIV profile 2nd revision interoperability, native accuracy and ANSI INCITS378 standards compliance requirements.
 These were verified by NIST on a significantly enlarged data set (compared to the discontinued MINEX Ongoing program) by generating approximately 2 million single finger templates and performing approximately 3 million single-finger matching operations per submission.
 The tables below show the accuracy results for these algorithm submissions: